-February 2018 has seen a tremendous spike in volatility, the market going from being in a bubble abruptly crashed in two massive days of relentless selling.
+February 2018 has seen a tremendous spike in volatility, and the market went from being in a bubble to abruptly crashing in two massive days of relentless selling.

-Even though algorithmic systems love this type of volatility they will still have increased risk during such a period.
-When working with long-term statistical based systems, sometimes bad luck can play out over a handful of trades, therefore it is imperative traders modify risk management and trade a position size to ride through this potentially extended period of uncertainty.
-With any algorithmic trading systems nobody knows when the strong trades will come, there is always a chance algorithmic trading systems suffer a couple of bad trades during volatility before the odds begin to play out (see metrics).
-Traders who trade a position size in excess of their comfort levels will always be forced sellers and many cannot handle the undue stress of violent swings in the market.
+Even though algorithmic systems love this type of volatility, they will still have increased risk during such a period.
+When working with long-term statistical-based systems, sometimes bad luck can play out over a handful of trades.
+Therefore, traders must modify risk management and trade position size to ride through this potentially extended period of uncertainty.
+With any algorithmic trading systems, nobody knows when the strong trades will come; there is always a chance algorithmic trading systems suffer a couple of bad trades during volatility before the odds begin to play out (see metrics).
+Traders who trade a position size in excess of their comfort levels will always be forced sellers, and many cannot handle the undue stress of violent swings in the market.

 Trading During Volatility

-- ES is trading in 3-4% range during a volatility spike, we must consider that quant systems will have to increase the level of risk they take on each trade otherwise they will simply get chopped to death.
+- ES is trading in 3-4% range during a volatility spike, and we must consider that quant systems will have to increase the level of risk they take on each trade; otherwise, they will get chopped to death.
 Trying to make stops smaller during periods of violent swings is a recipe for disaster and one the markets love to expose.

-- Assuming an algorithmic trading system takes a 3% daily range stop on a hypothetical trade then this equates to 80 ES points per contract (each point is $50), this equals a whopping potential $4k drawdown per contract.
-Ordinarily from a pure dollar value, this would be considered large but at current prices, it would be unrealistic to really consider a 3% move extensive.
-If the ES is moving 3 to 4% daily range then the dollar value per trade is going to be far greater than the historical dollar value.
+- Assuming an algorithmic trading system takes a 3% daily range stop on a hypothetical trade, then this equates to 80 ES points per contract (each point is $50), which equals a whopping potential $4k drawdown per contract.
+Ordinarily, from a pure dollar value, this would be considered large but at current prices, it would be unrealistic to really consider a 3% move extensive.
+If the ES is moving 3 to 4% daily range, then the dollar value per trade is going to be far greater than the historic dollar value.

-The reason we advocate day trade only algorithmic trading systems is because swing trading systems often give up a whole year’s gains during a powerful move down, especially in futures markets where the talking heads fail to mention the moves overnight which can be just as brutal, for example, the Dow Jones futures were limit down Tuesday night before rallying up – this is another 4 to 5% decline which is ignored by the average investor not accustomed to 24 hour trading.
-The ES market has declined 12% from peak, so pretty much most swing traders will be heavily underwater, whereas daytrading systems only need a couple of decent trades to make some good gains should the volatility continue.
+The reason we advocate day trade-only algorithmic trading systems is because swing trading systems often give up a whole year’s gains during a powerful move down, especially in futures markets where the talking heads fail to mention the moves overnight, which can be just as brutal, for example, the Dow Jones futures were limit down Tuesday night before rallying up – this is another 4 to 5% decline which is ignored by the average investor not accustomed to 24-hour trading.
+The ES market has declined 12% from the peak, so pretty much most swing traders will be heavily underwater.
+In contrast, daytrading systems only need a couple of decent trades to make some good gains should the volatility continue.